r0c/search-guard-ssl-docs/2_quick_start.md

 ### Optional: Client authentication

 While it is common for HTTPS that only the servers identity is verified, SSL is not limited to that.
-This means that you can configure SG SSL to only accept HTTPS connections from trusted sources.
+This means that you can configure SG SSL to only accept HTTPS connections from trusted clients.
 In our example, from trusted browsers.
+By doing so, you can set up an authentication schema solely based on certificates.
+While this is far from sophisticated authentication/authorization based on groups and access rights, it might be already sufficient for your use case.

 First, let's enable client authentication.
 Add the following line to the `config/elasticsearch.yml` file of your ES installation on each node: